Join us for part two of an eight-part series on relationships based on Harville Hendrix’s book Getting the Love you Want.

 Why on earth would we do this?

-Well, for starters, it’s not our conscious minds that are at play here.
-No, it’s the unconscious that drive this; and most of the time, we don’t even realize what’s happening until we find ourselves in a relationship that resembles the one we knew as we grew up.
+Well, for starters, it’s not our conscious minds that are at play in this scenario.
+No, it’s the unconscious that drives this type of behavior; and most of the time, we don’t even realize what’s happening until we find ourselves in a relationship that resembles the one we knew as we grew up.

 Mike is my Imago match.